Milenica88/vestacka-inteligencija-projekat-makeupadvisor_2025_3829/documentation.md

 #### 2.1.2 Product scoring (content-based)

-The second part of the AI core is a content-based recommender.
  Instead of choosing products randomly or only by type, it assigns each product a numeric **score** expressing how well it matches the user's request.
 The score combines several factors:

 - finish match between the product and the user's skin type (**+3.0**),
 - each satisfied preference, e.g. vegan, cruelty-free, matte (**+2.0** per preference),